On the cusp of cusps: a universal model for extreme scattering events in the ISM: A double lensing event

 We may also wish to examine the behaviour of the magnification of the images.
 The bottom left panel of Fig.~\ref{fig:datasims} shows the total flux of the millisecond feature as a function of observing frequency, computed by summing the total power in the millisecond feature, normalized to a value of unity at some reference frequency.
 Essentially what happens is that as the frequency increases, pairs of localized islands of power in the conjugate wave-field merge successively.
 When each pair merges they rapidly increase in brightness before disappearing.
 This happens multiple times as one varies the frequency, creating the structure in seen in the bottom left panel of Fig.~\ref{fig:datasims}: each spike in magnification corresponds to one of these mergers.
-A sequence of successive peaks in magnification as a function of frequency is the generic expectation of our $A_3$ model.
-As the frequency decreases, different pairs of images encounter the fold catastrophe of the lens, thereby merging and attaining a formally infinite magnification briefly before disappearing.
-This happens repeatedly until all the images associated with the millisecond feature disappear.

 Although we have not undertaken the more involved process of quantitatively determining the best-fit parameters of our model to the data, we hope to have demonstrated that qualitatively the $A_3$ lens can naturally accommodate features of the PSR\,B0834+06 event that have previously been challenging to accommodate.